RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

 - windows -> FSx

+- smb -> FSx

+- **For shared storage between Linux and windows you need to implement Amazon FSx for NetApp ONTAP**(for both NFS and SMB)

 ## Service Catalog

 Service Catalog allows organizations to centrally manage commonly deployed IT services, and helps organizations achieve consistent governance and meet compliance requirements.
 End users can quickly deploy only the approved IT services they need, following the constraints set by your organization.

 - Self-service discovery and launch

+## Amazon Pinpoint

+tow-way messaging for marketing communication:

+Receive SMS messages from your customers and reply back to them in a chat-like interactive experience.
+With Amazon Pinpoint, you can create automatic responses when customers send you messages that contain certain keywords.
+You can even use Amazon Lex to create conversational bots.
+A majority of mobile phone users read incoming SMS messages almost immediately after receiving them.
+If you need to be able to provide your customers with urgent or important information, SMS messaging may be the right solution for you.

+Amazon Pinpoint can stream events to **SNS, Kinese Data Firehosoe, CloudWatch Logs**

+## AWS Resource Groups Tag Editor

+A solutions architect can provide the quickest solution for identifying all of the tagged components by running running a query with the AWS Resource Groups Tag Editor to report on the resources globally with the application tag, hence the option D is right answer.